Representation in Real Estate

 The Issue of Transparency

-Transparency is the cornerstone of any healthy real estate transaction.
-It's the bedrock upon which trust is built.
-In a dual agency situation, however, transparency is muddled, leaving buyers in a precarious position.
+Transparency and honesty are cornerstones in any healthy real estate transaction.
+These qualities are the foundation that form a trusting relationship.
+In a dual agency situation, however, transparency is muddled, leaving buyers in a vulnerable and precarious position.

 Limited Disclosure